thomd/random-files-generator/README.md

     $ files

-Generate 10 files with a random number of them in a random number of folders:
+Generate 10 files in current directory and no folders:

     $ files 10